 Several Patriots posted notable personal-best performances.
 In the men's 60m, Aidan Walcott ran personal bests of 7.01 in the semifinals and 6.983 in the finals, while Darren McCoy also clocked a personal-best 6.986.

-Additional highlights included a freshman personal best of 5.27m in the women's long jump by Kymara Fernandez, a personal-best 15.05m in the men's weight throw by Cameron Portis, and a tie for a personal best of 16.81m by Fiona Agyekum in the women's weight throw.
+Additional highlights included a freshman personal best of 5.27m in the women's long jump by Kymara Fernandez, a personal-best 15.05m in the men's weight throw by Cameron Portis, and a tie for a personal record of 16.81m by Fiona Agyekum in the women's weight throw.